syncfusion-content/xamarin-docs/Xamarin/CircularGauge/scales.md

 ## Events

-You can change the default label,by hooked the [`LabelCreated`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfGauge.XForms~Syncfusion.SfGauge.XForms.Scale~LabelCreated_EV.html) event.
-Based on your requirement, labels can be changed by using the [`LabelContent`] property of [`LabelCreatedEventArgs`].
+You can change the default label by hooking the [`LabelCreated`](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfGauge.XForms~Syncfusion.SfGauge.XForms.Scale~LabelCreated_EV.html) event.
+Based on your requirements, the labels can be changed by using the [`LabelContent`] property of [`LabelCreatedEventArgs`].

 {% tabs %}